sfinnie/helloLSP/readme.md

 * [Find References](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_references)
 * [Completion Items](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_completion)

-We'll start, though with checking that a `greet` file is consistent with the [grammar](greet-grammar).
-We know from [earlier](#protocol-overview) that notifications can also be sent from the client to the server and vice-versa.
-One of those notifications is `textDocument/didOpen` which is sent when a document of the type supported by the plugin, is opened.
+We'll start with checking that a `greet` file is consistent with the [grammar](greet-grammar).
+We know from [earlier](#protocol-overview) that notifications can be sent from the client to the server and vice-versa.
+One of those notifications is `textDocument/didOpen` which is sent when a document, of the type supported by the plugin, is opened.
 We saw that in the development instance: it displayed the message `Text Document Did Open` when we opened a file with the `.greet` extension.
 Here's the source of that in `server.py`:

 ```python
 @greet_server.feature(TEXT_DOCUMENT_DID_OPEN)